interlay/interlay.github.io/docs/kintsugi/crowdloans.md

 Scroll down to the claim form.
 If you have contributed to the Kintsugi crowdloan, you will see your estimated KINT airdrop together with your KSM locked.

-Click the checkbox accept the terms and conditions.
+You MUST read and accept the terms and conditions to qualify for the airdrop.

 ![Claim KINT](../_assets/img/kintsugi/claim_kint_1.png)